-Having completed three Mindvalley Quests in full, I can now confidently say that, at least for me personally, Mindvalley is indeed worth the investment.
+Having completed six Mindvalley Quests in full, I can now confidently say that, at least for me personally, Mindvalley is indeed worth the investment.
 “The Habit of Ferocity” and “Lifebook Online” have both increased my daily productivity immensely.
-And, the teachings from “Superbrain” have doubled my learning skills.
+And, the teachings from “Superbrain” and “Super Reading” have doubled my learning skills.
 My colleague who followed Nir Eyal’s method for Becoming Focused and Indistractable saw considerable and lasting improvements to her daily life.
 And my other colleague who reviewed Mindvalley’s take on the Silva Ultramind System also found the course useful, even after approaching it as a skeptic.

 But, there is a catch.

 As you know, Mindvalley Quests are different from your average online video courses.
 Every day, these classes will acquire your full commitment.
 So, you need to do every assignment, engage with your Tribe, and be mentally present at all times.
-Luckily, the Quests are designed not to overwhelm, so putting your best foot forward will come easy.
+Luckily, the Quests are designed not to overwhelm you, so putting your best foot forward will come easy.
 In fact, you will probably be looking forward to your next lessons and assignments.